Marietta Mehanni

 So, what’s the solution?
 We need to find a ladder to help us get out of the hole we find ourselves in.
 Let’s get climbing.

 The first rung on the ladder is to ask yourself why you started teaching in the first place.
-The reason that you had, right back in the beginning when getting up on stage in front of a group of participants had you going for a nervous pee before the class.
+The reason you had, right back in the beginning, when getting up on stage in front of a group of participants, had you go for a nervous pee before the class.
 The ‘why’ that Simon Sinek famously wrote about.
-Those altruistic reasons are important to remember.
+Those altruistic reasons are essential to remember.
 They were – and deep down still are – your motives for teaching.
-For many instructors, their ‘why’ is improving community health and wellbeing, or sharing the joy of the group exercise environment, that endorphin high that comes from finishing a class, feeling successful and sweaty.
+For many instructors, their ‘why’ is improving community health and wellbeing or sharing the joy of the group exercise environment, that endorphin high from finishing a class, feeling triumphant and sweaty.

 The next rung is to address what drives you.
-What keeps you showing up, even when you are tired, or unprepared, or just feeling a little blah?
-It may be a sense of commitment, an observance of consistency, a desire to maintain your own personal fitness, or a sense of duty to participants who rely on you and wouldn’t exercise if it weren’t for you being there to teach the class.
-Often, group fitness instructors are the beacon that guides participants through tough personal issues.
-Instructors seldom realise the incredible impact that they make on others’ lives, until the day that a participant confides their personal journey.
+What keeps you showing up, even when you are tired, unprepared, or just feeling blah?
+It may be a sense of commitment, an observance of consistency, a desire to maintain your fitness, or a sense of duty to participants who rely on you and wouldn’t exercise if it weren’t for you being there to teach the class.
+Often, group fitness instructors are the beacon that guides participants through challenging personal issues.
+Instructors seldom realise the incredible impact they make on others’ lives until a participant confides in their journey.

-By this stage you have developed some positive momentum and appreciate that teaching is more than how many likes you can attain, but you still need to do some work on your perceptions of social media: using it to validate who you are is destructive.
+By this stage, you have developed positive momentum and appreciate that teaching is more than how many likes you can attain.
+However, it would be best if you still did some work on your perceptions of social media: using it to validate who you are is destructive.
 We all know the importance of self-acceptance, but this doesn’t happen when you are constantly searching your feed for positive feedback.
-Memes and other self-actualised quotes that are posted on socials may help tell the world that you have accepted who you are, but have you really?
+Memes and other self-actualised quotes posted on socials may help tell the world that you have accepted who you are, but have you?

-When you compare yourself to another, or look for flaws to justify a point of view, you are most definitely not in acceptance mode.
-This, of course, is a personal journey of discovery that takes time.
-For many, in fact, it takes years and enough life experience to know that a ‘like’ is as fleeting as the posts in your feed.
+When you compare yourself to another or look for flaws to justify a viewpoint, you are definitely not in acceptance mode.
+This is a personal journey of discovery that takes time.
+For many, it takes years and enough life experience to know that a ‘like’ is as fleeting as the posts in your feed.

-Self-acceptance is the solid and grounding knowledge that you are OK, just the way you are.
-That you are unique, and that you were ‘not born to fit in’, to quote Dr. Seuss.
-Not everyone is going to like the uniqueness that is you, but there will be some for whom it is the answer to their prayers.
-If you are going to interact with social media, then be there for those people and don’t dilute who you are.
+Self-acceptance is the solid and grounding knowledge that you are OK, just as you are.
+To quote Dr Seuss, you are unique and were ‘not born to fit in’.
+Not everyone will like the uniqueness that is you, but there will be some for whom it is the answer to their prayers.
+If you will interact with social media, be there for those people and don’t dilute who you are.

-Sure, you may find yourself looking down the rabbit hole every now and again, but know that the validation that you seek is in the knowledge that you are fulfilling your purpose and your why.
+Sure, you may look down the rabbit hole now and again but know that the validation you seek is in the knowledge that you are fulfilling your purpose and your why.

 Connect & Follow